Courses that can be counted towards Complementary Studies for the PLSI major, SFSU

 Plagiarism, defined broadly, is the presentation of another’s words and/or ideas as one’s own without attributing the proper source.
 It is grounds not only for failure of a given piece of work, which could result in failure for the entire course; it could also result in being reported to the administrative body responsible for student conduct violations and being subject to disciplinary action, which includes expulsion, suspension and/or probation.

-Political Science offers five scholarships for its students.
+Political Science offers six scholarships for its students.

 SF State is home to four political science student organizations.

 These guidelines are for the political theory comprehensive exam specifically, because what counts as command of the field is quite different than in the other subfields in political science.

 Writing Your Term Paper

 Here are some useful sites and tips for writing your term paper.

 Political Science graduates use their education in a wide variety of fields.

 Graduate Teaching Assistants

 Graduate Teaching Assistants are primarily responsible for assisting the course instructor with facilitating a learning environment for students.
 The role of a graduate teaching assistant can be challenging and very rewarding.
 Besides possibly receiving three units or financial compensation, GTAs are able to gain valuable teaching experience and are often provided with professional references upon completion.

 Four-week summer study in China focusing on Chinese foreign policy, Chinese culture, and US-China relations.
 Visit the website for more information.